Zorz42/jaclang/InstallScripts/README.md

       make

-* jaclang is installed at /usr/local/bin.
+* jaclang is installed at /usr/local/Jac/.
-* jaclang assets/data are installed in /usr/local/share

 To execute separate stages of installation: